 Transport-Technology Research Innovation for International Development (T-TRIID)

-An exciting new competition funding short projects supporting innovative ideas that enable safer and more efficient transport in countries across low income countries of Africa and South Asia.
+An exciting new competition supporting innovative ideas that enable safer and more efficient transport in low income countries in Africa and South Asia.

 In 2018, the Applied Research Programme in High Volume Transport (HVT) ran an exciting new competition called Transport-Technology Research Innovation for International Development (T-TRIID).